api3dao/vitepress-docs/docs/explore/dapis/service-coverage.md

 # Self-funded dAPIs

 Self-funded dAPIs currently rely on a single first-party oracle.
-They offer developers the opportunity to experience data feeds with minimal up-front commitment, providing a low commitment and permissionless option for developers prior to using a managed dAPIs.
+They offer developers the opportunity to make use of data feeds with minimal up-front commitment and are accessible permissionlessly for developers.

 ### Using Self-funded dAPIs

-Self-funded dAPIs requires users to provide collateral for a sponsor wallet, activating oracle transactions.
-Once funds are available in the sponsor wallet data feed updates will begin automatically.
+Self-funded dAPIs require users to provide funds necessary for creating on-chain transaction to a a sponsor wallet.
+Once sufficient funds are available, updates will begin automatically within a 15 minute window.
+In accordance with deviation thresholds and heartbeat these funds will be used to maintain the on-chain price of the respective dAPI until they are depleted.

   <img src="../assets/images/09-Visual_that_communicates_how_a_self-funded_feed_works.png" width="550px"/>

-In the same way, the data feed will stop being updated if the required funds for updates are not sufficiently available anymore.
-As users fund the sponsor wallet to activate the feed in a permissionless fashion, users have the ability to self-operate data feeds.

 ::: tip Developer info